azuwey/solid-eureka/README.md

 # Solid-eureka

-Solid-eureka is a mock country voting application with Typescript, Next.JS, REST, React and Tailwind.
+Solid-eureka is a mock country nationality application with Typescript, Next.JS, REST, React and Tailwind.

 ## Installation